Mexico–United States border wall: Binational River Park

-In 2021, in collaboration with the United States and Mexican ambassadors, as well as businessmen, a binational park was proposed along the Rio Grande between the border towns of Laredo, Texas, and Nuevo Laredo, Mexico.
+In 2021, in collaboration with the United States and Mexican ambassadors, as well as businessmen, a binational park was proposed along the Rio Grande between the border towns of Laredo, Texas and Nuevo Laredo, Mexico.
 Supported by the No Border Wall Coalition, the park aims to create a shared recreational space instead of a border wall.
-Earthjustice estimated that the decision to not build a border wall in Laredo saved 71 mile of river from destruction and over $1 billion in taxpayer dollars.
+Earthjustice estimated that the decision not to build a border wall in Laredo saved 71 mile of river from destruction and over $1 billion in taxpayer dollars.